Scripture to read: Matthew 24 & 25, Mark 13, Luke 21

 41“Then He will also say to those on the left hand, ‘DEPART from Me, you cursed, into the EVERLASTING FIRE prepared for the devil and his angels: 42for I was hungry and you gave Me no food; I was thirsty and you gave Me no drink; 43I was a stranger and you did not take Me in, naked and you did not clothe Me, sick and in prison and you did not visit Me.’
 44Then they also will answer Him, saying, ‘Lord, when did we see You hungry or thirsty or a stranger or naked or sick or in prison, and did not minister to You?’
 45Then He will answer them, saying, ‘Assuredly, I say to you, inasmuch as you did not do it to one of the least of these, you did not do it to Me.’
 46And these will go away into everlasting punishment, but the righteous into eternal life.”

-Those who survive the Tribulation period will be gathered at Jesus’ return.
-He will then separate the new believers known as the Tribulation saints on the right and those who still did not believe, took the mark and worshiped the Beast on the left.
-The decision of what side is determined on how they treated the Jewish remnant and others during this period of tribulation.
-If they fed, clothed, gave shelter, nursed their wounds or even visited them in captivity they will be blessed and enter the kingdom.
-Those that did not will suffer the eternal punishment in hell.
+Those who survive the Tribulation period will be gathered at Jesus' return.
+He will separate the mortal Gentile nations—known as the Sheep—to his right, and the Gentile nations—known as the Goats—to his left.
+Their placement is determined by how they treated the Jewish remnant and others during this period.
+Those who fed, clothed, sheltered, nursed, or visited them in captivity will be blessed and enter the Kingdom.
+Those who did not will suffer eternal punishment in hell.